TomDDG/ZXPicoMD/Code/README.md

 ## Notes on the Cartridge Tape Format

 All data is stored on a Microdrive cartridge tape using a "stereo" two track system with alternate bytes being stored on each track.
 These tracks are sent or received independently on the `DATA1` and `DATA2` lines.
-The tracks are staggered by 4bits with the `DATA2` track starting before the `DATA1` one.
+The tracks are staggered by 4bits with the `DATA2` track starting before the `DATA1`.
 Recording in "stereo" means more data can be fitted on a single tape.

-To send data to the IF1 the first two bytes are loaded into `DATA2` and `DATA1` respectively and then each byte is send one bit at a time.
+To send data to the IF1 the first two bytes are loaded into `DATA2` and `DATA1` respectively and then each byte is sent one bit at a time.
 As noted above `DATA1` starts 4bits behind `DATA2`.
 Each bit is represented by a 12us pulse and the IF1 is looking for the data line to change during the 12us pulse to denote a `1` bit and for it to stay the same to denote a `0` bit.
 After each bit both data lines are flipped and the check starts again.
 Examining the data lines shows a series of wide 12us pulses (denoting 0s) and some tighter 6us pulses (denoting 1s).

 ![image](./Images/DATA.png "DATA Lines")